numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: int PyArray_CopyObject(PyArrayObject* dest, PyObject* src)

     Assign an object ``src`` to a NumPy array ``dest`` according to array-coercion rules.
-This is largely basically identical to :c:func:`PyArray_FromAny`, but assigns directly to the output array.
+This is basically identical to :c:func:`PyArray_FromAny`, but assigns directly to the output array.
     Returns 0 on success and -1 on failures.